mohdhaji87/Shodan-MCP/README.md

 ### 4. MCP Server Configuration for Claude Desktop

-Save the following as `mcpserver.config.json` and load it in Claude Desktop:
+Save the following as `.json` and load it in Claude Desktop or Cursor:

 ```json
 {